-We’re working to bring people to the rainforest and share the rainforest with the World.
+We work to bring people to rainforest and share rainforest with the World.

-The ARC Amazon Project is inviting you to join our growing alliance of individuals, groups and organizations who believe in the importance of the Amazon.
+We invite you to join this alliance of individuals, groups and organizations who believe in the importance of the Amazon.

 We’re making it fun to protect rainforest.

 Our story begins deep in the wilderness where we lost our way and found ourselves: The Las Piedras River System.

 We’re currently working to protect Las Piedras.
 Las Piedras (‘Stones’ in English) is a river system that forms part of the Amazon-Andes Biodiversity Hotspot and an important area for its beautiful landscapes, rich fauna and flora, and fascinating native communities.